78cjhv/78cjhv.github.io/README.md

 Q: Why do you stick everything directly to the master branch?

-A: This was an exception, I like to be transparent with my clients.
+A: This is an exception, I like to be transparent.